Lokesh8203/ES-Project-PYNQ-Z2-FPGA-Memory-Conflict/README.md

     - This notebook analyzes the runtimes of different executables using data from three files: `runtime_individual.txt`, `runtime_pairs.txt`, and `runtime_iterations.txt`.
 It generates bar plots for each executable, where the individual runtime is represented as a horizontal standard line.
 The runtime of each executable when paired with other executables is plotted as a ratio to the default time and displayed as bar charts.
     - All the generated plots are saved to a folder named "Plots" with the name of the corresponding executable.

+ - `Project report` is detailed pdf report on project, one can refer to understanding mehtodology and details of board used for this analysis.
+ - Check the What is Polybench pdf to know what exactly polybench processes are in breif